zdellaert/ZD_Putnam_Lab_Notebook/_posts/2019-08-31-BioBank_Sample_Collection.md

 ## Sample Collection for Shell

-May want to separate the shell before and after OA
+* May want to separate the shell before and after OA?
+* Shell Rinsing with DI water?
+* Drying at X° for X time
+* Store dry and in the darkness if labeled for Calcein

 ## Sample Preservation for Shell